Freight Shipping from Omaha to Cleveland

 How much does it cost to ship freight from Omaha to Cleveland?

-Full truckload (FTL) rates from Omaha, NE to Cleveland, OH currently range from $2,062-$2,541 for a standard dry van load over the 959-mile route.
+Full truckload (FTL) rates from Omaha, NE to Cleveland, OH currently range $2,062-$2,541 (roughly $2.16-$2.67 per mile over 959 miles).
 LTL shipments typically cost $727-$1,215 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Omaha to Cleveland?

-Standard FTL transit from Omaha to Cleveland is approximately 17 hrs by truck over 959 miles.
+Standard FTL transit from Omaha to Cleveland is approximately 17 hrs by truck over 959 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via UP Global III Intermodal to Norfolk Southern Cleveland Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Omaha to Cleveland freight?